 When you type a phrase or multiple words in the search box, each bit of text (any text separated by a space, dash, comma, etc.) is treated as its own search term.
 The search will look for a maximum of five search terms - any other terms will be ignored.

 For example, if you were to search for the quick brown fox jumps over the lazy dog, the search would only look for records that contained the quick brown fox jumps - and none of the additional words after those first five.

 Not Case Sensitive

-The search in Prospect is not case sensitive and searching for text in different cases will return the same results.
+The search in Prospect CRM is not case sensitive, so searching for text in different cases will return the same results.
 For example, searching for paul is the same as searching for Paul, or PAUL.

 The Sequence Doesn't Matter